gansm/finalcut/README.md

 Virtual terminal
 ----------------
-It uses a virtual terminal to print the character via a update method on the screen.
+It uses a virtual terminal to print the character via an update method on the screen.
 The virtual windows are an overlying layer to realizing window movements.
-Only the changes are transmitted to the virtual terminal or the screen.
+The update method transmits only the changes to the virtual terminal or the screen.

 <pre style="line-height: 1 !important;">
  print(...)